pmq20/node-packer/node/doc/api/cli.md

 -->

-Use OpenSSL's default CA store or use bundled Mozilla CA store as supplied by current NodeJS version.
+Use OpenSSL's default CA store or use bundled Mozilla CA store as supplied by current Node.js version.
 The default store is selectable at build-time.

 Using OpenSSL store allows for external modifications of the store.
 For most Linux and BSD distributions, this store is maintained by the distribution maintainers and system administrators.
-OpenSSL CA store location is dependent on configuration of the OpenSSL library but this can be altered at runtime using environmental variables.
+OpenSSL CA store location is dependent on configuration of the OpenSSL library but this can be altered at runtime using environment variables.

-The bundled CA store, as supplied by NodeJS, is a snapshot of Mozilla CA store that is fixed at release time.
+The bundled CA store, as supplied by Node.js, is a snapshot of Mozilla CA store that is fixed at release time.
 It is identical on all supported platforms.

 See `SSL_CERT_DIR` and `SSL_CERT_FILE`.